 Grand Prix isn't as tiring as online mode and helps you to improve on flaws you may have.

 So that about sums up my review on ARMS.
-If you are more into adventure or RPG games, this may not be for you, but if you are a person like me, who thoroughly enjoys online competitive play, then ARMS is perfect for you.
+If you are more into adventure or RPG games, this may not be for you, but if you are a person like me, who thoroughly enjoys online competitive play, then ARMS is perfect.

 What do you all think about ARMS?
 I would love to hear your thoughts and opinions, as well as any tips and tricks you may have.
 Don't forget to post some of these down here!